topdata-software-gmbh/quick-data-cli/README.md

-Here is the updated **README.md** reflecting the new CLI architecture, replacing the old MCP server documentation.

-***

 # Quick Data CLI

 **Quick Data CLI** is a powerful, standalone command-line tool for instant data analysis.
 It transforms any structured dataset (JSON or CSV) into intelligent insights, visualizations, and quality reports without the need for complex setup or hardcoded schemas.